ltheinrich/kern/README.md

 ## What is Kern?
 Kern is a general-use library for the Rust programming language

-It consists of many modules, for example a command line parser or an advanced TCP stream handler.

 ## Using Kern
 Requirements
  - Rust